synergy-au/pmd-analyser-action/README.md

 ### pmd-version

 The version of PMD you would like to run.
+You can either specify latest to always get the newest version, or you can specify a version number like 6.37.0.

--   required: true
+-   required: false
--   default: '6.33.0'
+-   default: 'latest'

 ### rules-path